 Video Game Testing and Quality Assurance (QA)

 Getting paid to play video games might be the ultimate dream job.
 Luckily, video game testers (better known as video game quality assurance testers) get paid to play, but more importantly, break, video games.
 Game QA testers push the work of designers, programmers and animators to the limits to ensure that games are free of bugs and allow for gamers to have the freedom to explore in these virtual environments.
 Testers usually run through what is called matrix testing, where they have to test every permutation and combination of events that could possibly happen in a game to ensure that nothing can break it.

 There are really no essential educational credentials to have when it comes to QA testing video games.
 However, these testers need to have an eye for details, a tolerance for repetition and an intense passion for the gaming industry.
-Video game testers are in-demand right now (especially in mobile gaming) due to the rapid increase of games being produced.
-On average, lead video game QA testers make around $55,000 annually.
+Video game testers are in demand right now (especially in mobile gaming) due to the rapid increase of games being produced.
+Game and QA testers on average make around $55,000 annually.